saoirse-defi/milestone2-vanilla/README.md

 ## Introduction

-This repository represents my milstone project 2 for Code Institute.
-For this milestone project, I have created a 2D spaceship survival game built using Javascript and HTML Canvas.
-Developed using vanilla Javascript, no additional libraries were used.
+This repository represents my milestone project 2 for Code Institute.
+For this milestone project, I have created a 2D spaceship survival game built using JavaScript and HTML Canvas.
+Developed using vanilla JavaScript, no additional libraries were used.
-I have taken inspritation from a childhood video game called Geometery Wars, specifically a game mode called Pacifism.
+I have taken inspiration from a childhood video game called Geometry Wars, specifically a game mode called Pacifism.
 As a child, I spend countless hours on this mode trying to beat my friend's high scores.
 The concept is simple, you don't have any projectiles so the only way to survive is to pass through gates in order to destroy nearby ships and to thin the ever increasing hoarde.
 The goal is to survive for as long as possible.
 Similarly to other arcade games, there is no possible way to beat the game.
 You must simply try and survive for as long as you can.
 Enemy speed increases when your score passes certain increments.
 This will be outlined to the user using custom sound effects.
 Cusomisation has been implemented in this application, the user has the ability to change the background and game difficulty at the start screen.
 Local storage is then used to track user customisation in between sessions.

 ## UX

+### Project Goals

+My main goal for this Code Institute milestone project was to authentically emulate a video game from my childhood (Geometry Wars 2: Pacifism) within the browser using vanilla JavaScript.
+Another goal of mine was to successfully capture the gameplay feeling from the original.

+#### Player Goals

+The target audience for this game is users of any age.

+The player's goals are:

+* That the game is fun to play & keeps me coming back to beat my high score.
+* Controls that are intuitive & easy to learn.
+* Sprite & Background designs that inspire emotion.
+* Audio cues that outline specific game events.

+Against All Odds has achieved these player needs by:

+* Controls were designed with simplicity in mind while retaining the original game's gameplay feeling.
+* The amount of buttons within the application have been kept to a minimum.
+* Controlling the player sprite is done by simply moving the cursor to where you would like the user to travel (for mobile devices, this will be accomplished by dragging your finger across the screen).
+* The user is notified of significant game events using audio cues.
+* These audio cues occur at game start, game end & whenever a user successfully clears a gate.
+* Making it easy to restart the game loop with minimal downtime by the click of a single button.

+#### Developer & Business Goals

+* The main developer goal for this project is to learn as much as possible about JavaScript & HTML5 canvas.
+* Adding another project that the developer is passionate about to their portfolio.
+* To create a well-designed application that is free of any bugs which would cause the user stop playing prematurely.
+* To design a satisfying game loop that is fair to the player.

+### User stories

+1. As a user of this web application I want:

+    - A satisfying game loop that keeps me coming back in order beat my high score.
+    - Sound effects to let me know when important game events take place.
+    - Sound design that doesn't get boring to listen to over time.
+    - Consistent frame rate.
+    - The ability to change the difficulty if needed.

+2. As a games platform looking to add this application to their library I would want:

+    - A great game loop that will keep our users hooked.
+    - Sound design that doesn't get boring/annoying to the user over time.
+    - Sprite designs that capture the user's imagination and generate an emotional response.

+3. As a parent of a child user I would like:

+    - A game free from gratuitous violence & profanity.
+    - Sprites design that doesn't make the children scared.

 #### Sprites